TheRenegadeCoder/sample-programs-website/docs/projects/rot13/rust/index.md

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Rot13 in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Jeremy Grifski
 - Vincent Caron

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 16 2022 11:56:20.
-The solution was first committed on Jul 15 2019 10:49:39.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution